Fiat 500 hatchback - Reliability & safety

 Fiat 500 owners don’t seem too impressed by the city car’s reliability and its safety rating is below par

-Although the Fiat 500 has huge appeal to owners new to the brand, their ownership experiences aren’t all that positive according to our customer satisfaction data.
+Although the Fiat 500 has huge showroom appeal, long-term ownership experiences aren’t always positive, according to our customer satisfaction data.

 Fiat 500 reliability